Direct applications to Deakin for Trimester 1 2024 close 18 February 2024

 It is important to note that some elective units may include compulsory placement, study tours, work-based training or collaborative research training arrangements.

-- Bachelor degree in related discipline with a WAM (or equivalent average grade indicator) of 60 OR
+- completion of a bachelor degree or higher in a related discipline with a minimum Weighted Average Mark (WAM) (or equivalent average grade indicator) of 60

-- Bachelor degree in any discipline with a WAM (or equivalent average grade indicator) of 60 AND two years relevant work experience OR
+- completion of a bachelor degree or higher in any discipline with a minimum Weighted Average Mark (WAM) (or equivalent average grade indicator) of 60 and at least two years' relevant work experience (or part-time equivalent).

 Recognition of prior learning